 and adhere your item to the desired surface.

 *Because we needed the piece of tile to sit flush to the adjacent tiles, we stacked two pieces of the tape on top of each other to get the tile to sit at the proper depth.
 This wasn’t something recommended or discussed as being an option in the instructions, but it worked well for us.

 Ta-da!
-Tile repair project complete, thanks to a little help of our friends at Gorilla Glue and this cool mounting tape product.
+Tile repair project is complete!
 The tile is holding strong, and it looks like we never made a mistake.

 This fix was SO quick and easy!
 I’m so glad I got familiar with this product.
 I know it’s one we’ll find all kinds of uses for both inside, and out.

-Tomorrow I’m sure we’ll have another Murphy’s Law issue to deal with, but for now, I’ll enjoy my shower and our perfect 😉 tile job.
+Tomorrow I’m sure we’ll have another Murphy’s Law issue to deal with, but for now, I’ll enjoy my shower and our perfect (wink, wink) tile job.